 “Agro-biodiversity” is a sub-set of biodiversity.
 It is the result of natural selection and inventive breeding developments and the operational practices of farmers, herders and fishers.

+“Agri-environment measures” provide payments to farmers who subscribe, on a voluntary basis, to environmental commitments related to the preservation of the environment and maintaining the countryside.

 “Agritourism” (Farm Tourism, Farm-based tourism, Vacation farms) concerns the stay on a working farm enabling direct interaction between visitors or guests and the farmer/farming family to experience authentic agricultural activities and lifestyle.

 “Climate smart agriculture” is an integrative approach to address interlinked challenges of food security and climate change that aims at (1) an sustainable increase of productivity, at (2) resilient agricultural and food security systems through climate change adaptation measures and on (3) removing greenhouse gases (mitigation).